k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14c_task_source_component_tables.md

 - **Tables** — the task displays the source environment's active interfaces.
 Click the required interface to view its schemas.
 If needed, click a schema to view its tables.
 Tables can be selected using either of the following methods:

-  1. Check the checkbox next to the schema to select all the schema's tables and click the blue arrow icon to move its tables to the selected tables area:
+  1. Check the checkbox next to the schema to select all of its tables, and click the blue arrow icon to move these tables to the *Table name* area:

   ![tables1](images/task_select_all_schema_tables.png)

-  2. Click the schema to view its tables, check the required tables, and click the blue arrow icon to move its tables to the selected tables area:
+  2. Click the schema to view its tables, check the checkboxes of the required tables, and click the blue arrow icon to move these tables to the *Table name* area:

   ![tables2](images/task_select_tables.png)

-  Note that the Source component defines the tables list.
+  Note that the Source component defines the table list.
 However, a filter on the extracted records for each selected table can be added in the [Subset](15_task_subset_component.md) component.